 Each Club / Society has their own constitution to help guide them from year to year.
-These are derived from the Students' Union Constitution which governs all Clubs/Societies.
+These are derived from the Students' Union Constitution which governs all Clubs and Societies.
 If you do not have a copy of your individual constitution, just drop the Clubs and Societies team an email.
 If you are re-writing your constitution or starting a totally new one, please use the template we've created.

 The overall SU Constitution is linked below.
 Rule 8 is the most important section for Clubs and Societies:

-In addition, all Queen’s Clubs and Societies members must abide by the Student Code of Conduct and any relevant policies set out by Queen’s University Belfast, including:
+In addition, all Queen’s Clubs and Societies members must abide by the Student Conduct Regulations and any relevant policies set out by Queen’s University Belfast, including:

-Remember that you are not permitted to bring your own alcohol into any space on campus, in the SU, or in the Speakeasy.
+Remember that you are not permitted to bring your own alcohol into any space on campus, including the SU and the Speakeasy.
 This means that you can't run 'BYO' events.
 Alcohol is not permitted at all in SU Elmwood, but you can organise the provision of alcohol for on-campus events via Campus Food and Drink by emailing email@example.com.

-Please note that 'initiation ceremonies' (sometimes known as 'hazing') go against Queen's policy as well as the SU Constitution, and are absolutely inappropriate.
-They should not happen in any Club or Society.
+Please note that 'initiation ceremonies' (sometimes known as 'hazing') go against Queen's policy as well as the SU Constitution.
 If you have any knowledge of this kind of activity occurring, please speak with the Clubs and Societies team.